dullesjustice/site/privacy.md

 If you turn cookies off, some features will be disabled. that make your site experience more efficient and may not function properly.

-However, you will still be able to sign up.
+However, you will still be able to place orders.

 #### Third-party disclosure

-We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.
+We do not sell or trade to outside parties your Personally Identifiable Information.
+We may disclose information to third-parties (i.e., lawyers, law firms) for the purpose of responding to a person's requests for legal information or assistance.

 #### Third-party links